 Implementing a Return to Work strategy and program is paramount in fending off COVID-19 and protecting your employees, clients, and visitors from a health, wellness, and safety standpoint.
 A Return to Work program also protects your physical assets and keeps you moving toward your business goals.

-EBI wants to help you prepare whatever Return to Work program you implement.
+EBI wants to help you prepare whatever Return to Work program you implement, including our own Workplace Health & Safety Solution.
 Read on for more must-know terms and definitions.

 Although we’ve heard the phrase ‘Return to Work’ a lot recently, there is still so much to learn about the complexity of this re-imagined operational framework.
 From contact tracing to thermal screening, we wanted to help you by starting with the basics; we’ve compiled a glossary of new terms, products, and jobs involved in Return to Work programs and technologies.

 CDC Symptom Checker – A series of questions a person can answer daily to determine if they’re showing signs of COVID-19 and what, if any, actions they should take.
 You can find a list of symptoms here, as well as a self-check guide (look for the box that says ‘Self-Checker) to help you make decisions about your symptoms, exposure, and need for care.

 Asymptomatic Transmission – When a person who shows no signs of a disease, in this case COVID-19, transmits it to another person.
 The original person is infected with the coronavirus, but does not display symptoms during the course of their infection and unknowingly infects other people.

 Contact Tracing – The process of identifying people who may have come in contact with an infected person.
 Professionals use a symptom date and then track back through incubation time to identify an ‘at risk’ population.